-2. A minimum 3.33 GPA in all courses required for program completion.
+A minimum GPA of 3.33 in all courses required for program completion.

 Interested students are encouraged to seek out advice on the Physical Geography Honours program from Geography faculty or an Advisor as early as possible in their coursework, and to apply to the program at the earliest possible entry date.